 - Refine oral and written communication in the language of instruction

-Students graduating in Special Care Counselling (JNC.1N) will be well prepared to do the following :
+Graduates from the Special Care Counselling DEC program will be well prepared to do the following :

-- To examine the job functions of a special care counsellor.
+- To examine the job functions of a special care counselor

 - To examine biopsychosocial adjustment issues.

 - To gather information about the client’s behavior

 - To design development activities and clinical tools

 - To evaluate the ability of the client’s living environment to provide appropriate support

 - To assist a client in need of help